webplatform/docs/html/elements/div/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
 {{Summary_Section|DIV is a generic block-level container that has no semantic value other than the one that you give it via ID or Class.
-It can be used for a variety of purposes including the styling of common elements, or for grouping elements with common attributes.
-It’s use should be limited to those cases when no other semantic HTML is appropriate to the situation at hand (for example &lt;nowiki&gt;&lt;section&gt;&lt;/nowiki&gt; or &lt;nowiki&gt;&lt;nav&gt;&lt;/nowiki&gt;.)}}
+It can be used for a variety of purposes including the styling of common elements, or for grouping elements with common attributes.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLDivElement
 }}